TITLE 68: PROFESSIONS AND OCCUPATIONS

 E) Color Theory

-5) A 2 year program shall include 8 or more of the above courses set forth in subsection (a)(4) above and be a minimum of 40 semester hours;
+5) A 2-year program shall include 8 or more of the courses listed in subsection (a)(4) and include a minimum of 40 semester/60 quarter credits of interior design coursework;

-6) A 3 year program shall include 8 or more of the above courses set forth in subsection (a)(4) above and be a minimum of 90 semester hours;
+6) A 3-year program shall include 8 or more of the courses listed in subsection (a)(4) and include a minimum of 60 semester/90 quarter credits of interior design coursework;

-7) A 4 or 5 year program shall include 8 or more of the courses set forth in subsection (a)(4) above and be a minimum of 120 semester hours.
+7) A 4-or 5-year program shall include 8 or more of the courses listed in subsection (a)(4) and include a minimum of 60 semester/90 quarter credits of interior design coursework.

-b) In determining whether a program should be approved, the Department shall take into consideration, but not be bound by, accreditation or approval by the Foundation for Interior Design Education Research (FIDER).
+b) In determining whether a program should be approved, the Division shall take into consideration, but not be bound by, accreditation or approval by the National Association of Schools of Art and Design (NASAD) or the Council for Interior Design Accreditation (CIDA) formerly known as the Foundation for Interior Design Education Research or FIDER.

-c) The Department has determined that all interior design programs accredited or approved by FIDER as of July 1, 1995, meet the minimum criteria set forth in this Section and are, therefore, approved.
+c) The Division has determined that all interior design programs accredited or approved by CIDA or FIDER as of July 1, 1995 meet the minimum criteria set forth in this Section and are, therefore, approved.